Everything you need to know about The Wave

 Progression in surfing depends on practicing and how regularly you surf and the number of waves you get to ride.
 Unlike other sports, surfing requires the right weather conditions, in daylight hours, at a time and place you are free to surf.
 The Wave takes away all these variances so surfers can surf as regularly as they choose, at a time to suit them on safe and consistent waves.
 The Wave is a brilliant training ground to improve your surfing with on consistent waves with specialist training and coaching available.

 What types of waves are generated?

-The surf lake is capable of generating a variety of waves, from gentle, spilling beginner waves, right through to high-performance barrelling waves up to 2m tall.
-The size and speed of waves in the surf lagoon can be varied, making it suitable for all abilities from beginner to expert.
+The surf lake is capable of generating a variety of waves, from gentle, spilling beginner waves, right through to high-performance barrelling waves up to nearly 2m tall.
+The size and speed of waves in the surf lake can be varied, making it suitable for all abilities from beginner to advanced.

 Are the waves always the same size and type?

-Waves in the surf lagoon are generated by moving water over a shallow profile that causes a wave to form, and then fold on itself.
-Just like an ocean swell becomes a breaking wave when it moves over a reef or a sandbar.
-In the case of The Wave, water is moved by a mechanical device located along the central axis of the lagoon.
-The device displaces over 30 tonnes of water, and gets it moving at over 6 metres per second to create a perfectly formed surfing wave.
+Waves in the surf lake are generated by moving water over a shallow profile that causes a wave to form, and then fold on itself.
+Just like an ocean swell becomes a breaking wave when it moves over a reef or sandy beach.
+In the case of The Wave, water is moved by our Wavegarden Cove technology located inside the central pier of the lake .

 Is the wave powerful?